 Researchers have found that hearing loss does impact the memory.
 Think about having a conversation with someone.
-When you have hearing loss, you may not be able to hear part of what is being said and that information is never able to properly.
+When you have hearing loss, you may not be able to hear part of what is being said and that information is never able to be properly stored in your memory.
 Later on, when you need to recall the information, it’s not there.

 Add to that the fact that the brain is able to reorganize itself to compensate for hearing loss.
 With reduced sound stimulation, the part of the brain responsible for auditory processing weakens and the brain then recruits this area for other tasks.